Zest (brand)

-Zest is an American brand of soap and body wash owned by High Ridge Brands for the United States, Canada and Puerto Rico and by Unilever for the rest of the world.
-It was originally introduced by Procter & Gamble in 1955 with the slogan "For the first time in your life, feel really clean."
+Zest is an American brand of soap and body wash owned by Sodalis USA (formerly High Ridge Brands) for the United States, Canada, and Puerto Rico and by Unilever for the rest of the world.
+It was initially introduced by Procter & Gamble in 1955 with the slogan "For the first time in your life, feel really clean."

 History

-Zest was originally introduced by Procter & Gamble in 1955 and nationally launched in 1957.
-Zest was originally positioned as a deodorant bar that included both standard soap and synthetic detergent ingredients.
+Zest was initially introduced by Procter & Gamble in 1955 and nationally launched in 1957.
+Zest was initially positioned as a deodorant bar that included both standard soap and synthetic detergent ingredients.
 The synthetic detergent ingredient prevented the deposition of soap scum in the presence of hard water.
-Marbled in appearance, Zest originally came in two variants: Aqua and the yellow, lemon-scented Citrus.
+Marbled in appearance, Zest came in two variants: Aqua and the yellow, lemon-scented Citrus.
 By the mid-1960s, the bar no longer had a marbled appearance.

+In 1977, Procter & Gamble launched Zest in France, followed by Italy and the UK in 1982.
+The European version of Zest was yellow and marbled, and it used the same formulation as Coast in the U.S. The brand was subsequently withdrawn in Europe.